-Let the experts at Northern Electric provide you with the lights that best suit your needs.
+Let the experts at Northern Electric provide you with the lights that best fit your needs.
 We install, repair, upgrade and replace lights and ballasts in both residential and commercial settings.
 To energize and illuminate your space give us a call today!

 Why should I get new lights?

 In addition to helping save the environment, you can save money by reducing your energy consumption.
 Energy efficient light bulbs use 75% less energy than regular incandescent bulbs and they can last up to 10 times longer.
 For each light bulb that you replace you can save around $30 in electricity costs over the lifetime of the bulb.
 Energy efficient bulbs only put out 25% the amount of heat a regular light bulb does, so this makes them safer to use and allows you to cut cooling costs as well.

 How do I know if I need new lights?

 - Do you want to save energy and money?

 - Do your lights burn out too quickly?

 - Does the color of your lighting seem off?